CS361-S25/final-project-kellen/finalreport.md

 ## Description of Replication Results So Far

-I haven’t done formal statistical analysis yet, so here are visual interpretations from the graphs:
+I haven’t done formal statistical analysis yet, so here are visual interpretations from the graphs (should probably do a real one):

 ### Reward-All
 - **Average:** 2.5% – 5% of organisms performed EQU in the final update